atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I "I her, prevented her from complying with his wishes.
-He told her there was still I another way to hincler the separation she I fo much dreaded : ~ “Try. to prevail I “on Mr. and Mrs. Selby to Spend the j “winter in London also.”
+He told her there was still I another way to hincler the separation she I fo much dreaded : ~ “Try. to prevail I “on Mr. and Mrs. Selby to Spend the j “winter in London also."
 ^1 Fanny, though by no means in a plea
 Igjlj font humour, could not help stniling at in what she looked upon as the most impro
 I bable of all improbable schemes— —
-“Nothing upon earth, I am Sure, ” Said j she, “will make my father quit his
+“Nothing upon earth, I am Sure, " Said j she, “will make my father quit his
-I “farm, and live in London.”
+I “farm, and live in London."
 Lumley replied, “A very trifle will “soon make your mother determine I ■ “upon it immediately; and I really I think Mr. Selby ought to comply
 “with
 I